 SynDevRx Expanded Access Policy

-SynDevRx is a clinical-stage biotechnology company focused on developing treatments that address a serious and unmet medical need: cancers that are sensitive to metabolic hormones.
-It is well established that obesity and diabetes increase the risks for developing cancer, but recent research now shows that these same risk factors also promote cancer and increase its lethality.
-Our approach combines standard of care therapies with our lead drug SDX-7320 to improve the tumor micro-environment by correcting the systemic metabolic hormones and key angiogenic factors that promote cancer progression and metastasis.
-We are the first company to target this significant yet underfunded area of research and drug development – an area called ‘metabo-oncology’.
+SynDevRx is a clinical-stage biotechnology company focused on developing treatments that address a serious and unmet medical need: cancers that are sensitive to dysregulated metabolic hormones.
+It is well established that obesity and diabetes increase the risks for developing cancer, but new research shows that these same risk factors also promote cancer and increase its lethality.
+Our approach combines standard of care therapies with our lead drug evexomostat (SDX-7320) to improve the tumor micro-environment by correcting the systemic metabolic hormones and key angiogenic factors that promote cancer progression and metastasis.
+We are the first company to target this significant yet underfunded area of research in drug development – an area called ‘metabo-oncology’.

-Physicians seeking additional information regarding this Expanded Access Program for SDX-7320 should submit a request via firstname.lastname@example.org (telephone number 1-617-401-3110).
-SynDevRx considers providing access to our investigational drug SDX-7320 on a case-by-case basis, dependent on available drug supplies, the physician’s determination as to whether the potential benefit to the patient justifies the potential risks, and company resources.
+Physicians seeking additional information regarding Expanded Access for evexomostat (SDX-7320) should submit a request via email@example.com (telephone number 1-617-401-3110).
+SynDevRx considers providing access to our investigational drug evexomostat (SDX-7320) on a case-by-case basis, dependent on available drug supplies, the physician’s determination as to whether the potential benefit to the patient justifies the potential risks, and company resources.
 A requesting oncologist/physician should expect to receive a response acknowledging receipt of a request within 5 business days after a completed request has been received.

 The request for access to a SynDevRx investigational medicine can only be considered if the patient’s treating physician is committed to, and supportive of, the requested treatment.